How does co-operative housing society come under the purview of GST?

 - Final monthly GST Return for net liability payable i.e. GSTR-3B which needs to be filed with liability for payment by 20th of succeeding month.

-No, Composition levy option has been allowed only for manufacturers, traders, and restaurants.
+No, the Composition levy option has been allowed only for manufacturers, traders, and restaurants.
 So a co-operative housing society will have to register as a regular taxpayer under GST.

 - FAQs on levy of GST on the supply of services to the Co-operative society published by Government of India